sauravdas2/srteston/README.md

     You need to do this even if you are running TestON on the same VM as your controller or Mininet VM.

+3. onossanityclidriver.py

+    Change the ONOS root folder path and assign to self.home variable

 Running TestON
 ------------
 0. Remember that the controller jar file should be up to date with the changes you are testing